Page 10: Historical Events In January - 20

 2017 Car ploughs into pedestrians in central Melbourne, killing 6 and injuring 27 on this day in history.

-2017 Donald Trump is sworn in by Chief Justice of the United States John Roberts as the 45th President of the United States of America.
+2017 On this day in history donald Trump is sworn in by Chief Justice of the United States John Roberts as the 45th President of the United States of America.
 Trump, a Republican New York City businessman, becomes the first non-political office holder or member of the military to hold the office.
-Mike Pence, former Governor of Indiana, takes the oath of office as the 48th Vice-President of the United States on January - 20.
+Mike Pence, former Governor of Indiana, takes the oath of office as the 48th Vice-President of the United States.

-2018 On this day in history turkey, led by President Recep Tayyip Erdoğan, announces the beginning of a military offensive to capture a portion of northern Syria from Kurdish forces, amidst the ongoing Kurdish–Turkish conflict.
+2018 Turkey, led by President Recep Tayyip Erdoğan, announces the beginning of a military offensive to capture a portion of northern Syria from Kurdish forces, amidst the ongoing Kurdish–Turkish conflict on January - 20.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next Page »